 Community Court resumes on Mondays at the Northeast Community Center, and on Tuesdays, at City Hall.

 The Development Services Center public counter is now open.

 The My Spokane 311 public counter at City Hall is now open for walk-in transactions from 9 a.m.to 12 p.m. and 1 p.m. to 4 p.m.
 We strongly encourage our customers to take advantage of our numerous self-serve options available online at myspokane311.org or through the My Spokane-311 app, including e-bill.

 Please note: ALL UTILITY ACCOUNTS WILL NOT BE ASSESSED LATE FEES OR BE DISCONTINUED DUE TO NO PAYMENT.
 (This includes water service and solid waste pick-up.)

 Online options include:

-Due to the ongoing Coronavirus (COVID-19) pandemic, the Office of the City Clerk and the Police Records Unit are temporarily closed to the public; and, therefore, we are unable to conduct in-person PRA business at this time.
-To request City of Spokane (general records and police records), please utilize the City of Spokane online Public Records portal (GovQA).
-It is preferred that requests be made through the online portal.
+To request City of Spokane (general records and police records), it is preferred that requests be made through the City of Spokane online Public Records portal (GovQA).
 In the alternative, requests for records can be emailed to email@example.com or sent via U.S. mail to Office of the City Clerk, 808 W. Spokane Falls Blvd., Spokane, WA 99201-3342.

 Note: The Governor’s Proclamation pertaining to the Public Records Act temporarily suspends the requirement for agencies to respond within five business days to public records requests.
 Due to evolving events surrounding the Coronavirus situation, we may be unable to provide requestors an initial response within five business days.